-Board members should keep adequate financial records so they can correctly record and explain transactions and the organisation's financial position and performance.
+Board members should keep adequate financial records so they can correctly record and explain transactions and the The outstanding amounts in respect of the PAYG or superannuation guarantee charge.

+organisation's financial position and performance.
 If a board member suspects the organisation is in financial difficulty, it is important they seek professional accounting or legal advice as early as possible.